Corvus-Industries/raspberry-pi/README.md

 # Raspberry-PI
 Files for configuring the corvus raspberry pi.

+lscameras - shortcut for listing available cameras gstreamerstart - script for starting gstreamer connection

+Installation process for all scripts is the same:

+1. Download the script (e.g.: using wget)
+2. Give run permissions to the script (`chmod +x SCRIPT_NAME`)
+3. Move the script to `/usr/local/bin`

+See the below installation instructions for accesspoint.sh for more information.

+## accesspoint.sh

-## accesspoint.sh - used to enable and disable the pi's wifi access point
+Used to enable and disable the pi's wifi access point.

 (Note: due to unfamiliarity with using bash scripting, this script is crude, but still functional)